 #3.
 An Excellent Source of Fiber

 Frequent use of acacia gum as a fiber supplement indicates its abundance in fiber.
-The body requires 25 grams of fiber per day for women and 38 grams for men which many people don’t consume enough.
+The body requires 25 grams of fiber per day for women and 38 grams for men.
+Many people don’t consume enough.
 Seemingly, acacia gum has fiber contents ranging from 80% to 90% (6).

 #4.
 Encourages Weight Loss

-The acacia gum can delay digestion by absorbing water from the stomach and the intestinal tract to form a gel.
-This gel is responsible for the satiety feeling, preventing cravings in between meals.
+Acacia gum can delay digestion by absorbing water from the stomach and the intestinal tract to form a gel.
+This gel is responsible for the satiety feeling and preventing cravings in between meals.
 Acacia fiber thwarts insulin influxes responsible for weight gain by decelerating glucose absorption (8).